 A bare-metal hypervisor, also known as a Type 1 hypervisor, is virtualization software that has been installed directly onto the computing hardware.

 This type of hypervisor controls not only the hardware, but one or more guest operating systems (OSes).
-In comparison, a client hypervisor, or Type 2 hypervisor, runs within the host OS, so the underlying hardware is managed by the host OS.
+In comparison, a hosted hypervisor, or Type 2 hypervisor, runs within the host OS, so the underlying hardware is managed by the host OS.